Unconstitutional Police Conduct

-For example, let’s say that a police officer claims he stopped a vehicle because his radar indicated that the vehicle was driving 45 MPH on a road that the officer claims have a 35 MPH speed limit.
+For example, let's say that a police officer claims he stopped a vehicle because his radar indicated that the vehicle was driving 45 MPH on a road that the officer claims have a 35 MPH speed limit.
 The officer claims that as he was talking to the driver, he noticed that the driver smelled like alcohol, had glassy and bloodshot eyes and that his speech was slurred.
-Further, let’s assume that the officer then asked the driver to perform field sobriety exercises and that the officer claimed that the driver showed clues of impairment on the One Leg Stand and Walk and Turn exercises.
+Further, let's assume that the officer then asked the driver to perform field sobriety exercises and that the officer claimed that the driver showed clues of impairment during any of the field sobriety exercises.
 The officer then arrests the driver and brings him to jail where the driver provides two breath samples, which are just above the .08 legal limit.
-However, if it turns out that the posted speed limit on the road where the officer stopped the driver was actually 45MPH and not 35 MPH, the driver’s defense attorney could file a Motion to Suppress Evidence, claiming that the police officer’s stop of the driver’s vehicle violated the Fourth Amendment of the U.S. Constitution and Section 12 of the Florida Constitution’s Declaration of Rights.
-The defense attorney’s argument would be that both the Fourth Amendment and Section 12 protect persons against unreasonable seizures and that a police officer stopping a driver for speeding when the driver was traveling at the speed limit is unreasonable.
-In a case like this, the judge would likely grant a Motion to Suppress and prohibit the prosecutor from using any of the evidence the officer obtained as a result of stopping the driver’s vehicle.
+However, if it turns out that the posted speed limit on the road where the officer stopped the driver was actually 45MPH and not 35 MPH, the driver's defense attorney could file a Motion to Suppress Evidence, claiming that the police officer's stop of the driver's vehicle violated the Fourth Amendment of the U.S. Constitution and Section 12 of the Florida Constitution's Declaration of Rights.
+The defense attorney's argument would be that both the Fourth Amendment and Section 12 protect persons against unreasonable seizures and that a police officer stopping a driver for speeding when the driver was traveling at the speed limit is unreasonable.
+In a case like this, the judge would likely grant a Motion to Suppress and prohibit the prosecutor from using any of the evidence the officer obtained as a result of stopping the driver's vehicle.
 Under these facts, that would essentially put an end to the case, as the prosecutor would not have any evidence left to use.

 What Are The Three Levels Of Police Citizen Contact, And Why Do the Different Levels Matter In A Florida DUI Case?